-- 9. Mid-Term Review(s).
-The dean's summary report and the Provost's final decision from any mid-term reviews conducted will be included. - 318 319
+9. Mid-Term Review(s).
+The dean's summary report and the Provost's final decision from any mid-term reviews conducted will be included.

 Section 21.
 Schedule for Review of Tenure and Promotion Files.
-The Office of the Provost 320 will establish a schedule for the compilation and review of tenure and promotion files.
-If the 321 bargaining unit faculty member fails to comply with the timeline established by the Provost for 322 submission of materials, the department or unit head will notify the faculty member of the 323 missed deadline by university email and the primary phone on record in the Banner system.
-If 324 the faculty member does not respond within 14 days, tenure may be denied.
-If the faculty 325 member responds within 14 days, the department or unit head will establish a new deadline for 326 327 submission of all materials.
+The Office of the Provost will establish a schedule for the compilation and review of tenure and promotion files.
+If the bargaining unit faculty member fails to comply with the timeline established by the Provost for submission of materials, the department or unit head will notify the faculty member of the missed deadline by university email and the primary phone on record in the Banner system.
+If the faculty member does not respond within 14 days, tenure may be denied.
+If the faculty member responds within 14 days, the department or unit head will establish a new deadline for submission of all materials.

-The new deadline must allow the University adequate time to complete the tenure review process 329

-- 330 by June 1.
-If the faculty member misses the new deadline, tenure will be denied. - 331
+The new deadline must allow the University adequate time to complete the tenure review process by June 5.4.
+If the faculty member misses the new deadline, tenure will be denied.

-332 Section 22.
+Section 22.
 External reviews.
-The department or unit head will prepare a list of qualified external reviewers, with input from the department or unit faculty eligible to vote on a tenure and 333 promotion case.
-The department or unit head will select a majority of the external reviewers from 334 this independently prepared list, but the department or unit head's primary responsibility is to 335 obtain the best judgments from the most highly qualified experts in the appropriate areas.
-Most, 336 if not all, of the external reviewers should be at the rank for which the candidate is being 337 considered or above (i.e., associate professor or professor for tenure and promotion to associate 338 professor; professor for promotion to professor).
-Reviewers generally should come from 339 comparable AAU and research intensive institutions or programs.
-The suggestions regarding 340 affiliations apply to the majority of external reviewers and are not strict prohibitions.
-A 341 minimum of five substantive external evaluations is required for a tenure case to move forward.
-342 department or unit head and the separate list provided by the bargaining unit faculty member.
-A 345 absolute majority of external reviews included in the file must be provided by reviewers selected 346 by the department or unit and not included on the list of reviewers provided by the faculty 347 member under review.
-If there is overlap between the independently prepared lists, the external 348 reviewer counts as a unit selection.
-The department or unit head will provide each external 349 reviewer with the candidate's signed and dated curriculum vitae, signed and dated personal 350 statement, the candidate's scholarship portfolio, and the department's or unit's written criteria for 351 promotion and tenure.
-External reviewers may not be asked to evaluate the candidate against the 352 standards of their own institution.
-353
+The department or unit head will prepare a list of qualified external reviewers, with input from the department or unit faculty eligible to vote on a tenure and promotion case.
+The department or unit head will select a majority of the external reviewers from this independently prepared list, but the department or unit head's primary responsibility is to obtain the best judgments from the most highly qualified experts in the appropriate areas.
+Most, if not all, of the external reviewers should be at the rank for which the candidate is being considered or above (i.e., associate professor or professor for tenure and promotion to associate professor; professor for promotion to professor).
+Reviewers generally should come from comparable AAU and research intensive institutions or programs.
+The suggestions regarding affiliations apply to the majority of external reviewers and are not strict prohibitions.
+A minimum of five substantive external evaluations is required for a tenure case to move forward.

+The department or unit head will recruit external reviewers from the list prepared by the department or unit head and the separate list provided by the bargaining unit faculty member.
+A absolute-majority of external reviews included in the file must be provided by reviewers selected by the department or unit and not included on the list of reviewers provided by the faculty member under review.
+If there is overlap between the independently prepared lists, the external reviewer counts as a unit selection.
+The department or unit head will provide each external reviewer with the candidate's signed and dated curriculum vitae, signed and dated personal statement, the candidate's scholarship portfolio, and the department's or unit's written criteria for promotion and tenure.
+External reviewers may not be asked to evaluate the candidate against the standards of their own institution.